Earth Day 2019 - Keep It Going

 - Join the Arlington Freecycle group to exchange goods with neighbors instead of purchasing new items.

 - Learn more about our new curbside year-round yard waste program.

-- Last year, the County Board adopted a Zero Waste Resolution which will aim to divert 90% of the County's waste by 2038.
+- Learn about the County Board's Zero Waste Resolution, which aims to divert 90 percent of the County's waste by 2038.

-You can also visit one of Arlington's libraries, as they have numerous programs to help you be more eco-friendly:
+You can also visit one of Arlington's eight public libraries and online, offering numerous programs to help you be more eco-friendly:

 - Need to measure how much energy your home appliances are using?
 Borrow a Kill A Watt meter at any Library location.